floooh/fips/site/index.md

 # fips is like Vagrant, but for cmake.

-Fips simplifies working with many different cmake build configurations just as Vagrant simplifies working with many different Virtual Machine configurations.
+Fips simplifies working with many different cmake build configurations just like Vagrant simplifies working with many different Virtual Machine configurations.

 ### Features Overview